TheCase/blog/_posts/2022-05-15-Roland-JU-06A-ext-clk-appegiator.md

 ## Workaround

 There is a workaround, however.
 Enter your desired notes into the sequencer and hold down Edit, hit the 5 button and adjust the sequence length to the number of notes in your sequence.
+Hit start on the JU-06a and then start the Host clock sequence triggers.

 ### Shortcomings